Accident at work

 - Cardiac arrest

 - Broken bones due to muscle spasm

 - Damage to the nervous system

-So, if you or a loved one have suffered an electric shock in the workplace, it's essential that you first seek medical treatment, and then talk to an expert lawyer about compensation for your injuries.
+So, if you or a loved one have suffered an electric shock in the workplace, it's essential that you first seek medical treatment, and then talk to an electric shock solicitor about compensation for your injuries.

 While you might imagine that it's mainly electricians that suffer electric shocks, they are generally too well trained to make a mistake where significant currents are present.
 In fact, just about any worker can be the victim of an electric shock due to poor maintenance or training, in all of these occupations, and more besides:

 - Construction workers

 - Office staff